What are the new travel testing rules?

 Can I get a refund for tests I’ve booked but now don’t need?

 That all depends on your provider’s terms.
-If your tests are non-refundable, at least you can take the post-arrival PCR.
+If your tests are non-refundable, at least you can still use the post-arrival PCR after the rules change.
+There is no need to self-isolate while you wait for a result.

 The Independent has always advocated booking tests as late as possible to avoid paying for unnecessary or inappropriate tests.

 I have recovered from Covid-19 and worry about false positives.
-Can I get an exemption from post-arrival testing?
+Am I exempt from taking a post-arrival test?

-No, but the downgrading from PCR to lateral flow should reduce the risk of false positives.
+No, but the downgrade from PCR to lateral flow should reduce the risk of false positives.

 What are the rules for unvaccinated travellers?

 Nothing changes.
 Travellers must take a pre-departure test two days ahead.
-You must also book PCR tests for days two and eight and self-isolate for 10 days (reduced to five in England if you take a “test to release” halfway through).
+You must also book PCR tests for days two and eight and self-isolate for 10 days (reduced to five in England if you take a further “test to release” halfway through).

 When will things change again?